The ABCD rule for spotting a melanoma.

 In stage III, the tumor may be any thickness, with or without ulceration, and:

 In stage IV, the tumor may be any thickness, with or without ulceration, may have spread to 1 or more nearby lymph nodes, and has spread to other places in the body.

-What tests are done to diagnose the stage of melanoma?
+tests done to diagnose the stage of melanoma

 The process used to find out whether cancer has spread within the skin or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.